rapid7/re2-java/README.md

 is quite bad practise, dirty trick and that it introduces something what is in fact not present in Java.

 But after I try it in a real code I decided that it is the best way to pass the values of submatches.
-If you have any idea how to implement it in different way, please give me know.
+~~If you have any idea how to implement it in different way, please give me know.~~

+*See Matcher interface above*

 ### Options  ###